-TDChristian hires the services of a professional Christian counsellor, on average, at least one day per week.
+TDChristian hires the services of professional Christian counsellors, on average, two days per week.

 Preparing for After High School

 All students are normally given access to My Blueprint, a Canadian education planning and portfolio website, in Grade 9.

 In the Grade 10 Careers course, students learn to use websites such as eINFO (for university program searches), OCAS (Ontario Community Colleges), OUAC (Ontario Universities' Application Centre), and careersintrades.ca (trades and apprenticeships).
 They also complete interest tests to help them explore possible career directions.